-7.2.4.1.5 Automations
+7.2.4.1.4 Automations

 The last tab in phases menu is Automations.
 Here, we can find the automations that take part in each flight phase.
 From this menu you can modify or create new automatations.
-Another option is clicking on in the set-up toolbar (the changes are update in both menus).
+Another option is clicking on in the set-up toolbar (the this menu you can modify or create new automatations.
+Another option is clicking on main in the set-up toolbar (the changes are update in both menus).
 For more information, see Automations.